mountaineerbr/shellChatGPT/README.md

    [mudler's LocalAI](#localai), [Ollama](#ollama), and [Google AI](#google-ai).
 - _Tiktoken_ for accurate tokenization (optional)
 - Colour scheme personalisation, and a configuration file
-- Stdin and text file as input support
+- Stdin and text file input support
 - Should™ work on Linux, FreeBSD, MacOS, and [Termux](#termux-users).

 <!-- _Follow up_ conversations, --> <!-- _continue_ from last session, -->